Barry Cooper (activist)

-Barry Cooper (born May 21, 1969) is an American drug reform activist and filmmaker.
-Formerly a police officer in Texas, Cooper is best known for KopBusters, a series of online videos in which he attempts to document police misconduct, and Never Get Busted Again, a series of videos aimed at teaching drug users how to evade arrest by the police.
+Barry Cooper (born May 21, 1969) is an American drug reform activist, YouTuber and filmmaker.
+Formerly a police officer in Texas, Cooper is best known for KopBusters, a series of online videos in which he attempts to document police misconduct, and Never Get Busted Again, a series of videos aimed at teaching citizens how to evade false arrest by the police.
+Cooper also has a popular YouTube channel, "Never Get Busted", in which he offers advice on avoiding drug-related legal issues, drawing on his experiences in law enforcement to educate viewers about their rights and the intricacies of drug laws.
+In January 2025, the first two episodes of Never Get Busted!, a five-part docuseries chronicling Cooper’s career and activism, premiered at the Sundance Film Festival.